 6. They Equally Need Time To Relax

 Everybody needs time off for themselves – something most of our mothers barely did.
 One of the best parts of equal parenting, is one person could take a well-deserved time off, while the other person becomes in charge because they know how to manage the house and kids.
 Also, no parent should feel guilty when they spend a day just doing their own thing.
-Mothers and fathers need to equally relax and
+Mothers and fathers need to equally relax and have fun.

 When kids are raised in an environment where men and women are treated and respected equally, they replicate the same in the future.
 And we know the world needs a lot more people like that.
 Here’s to bringing gender equality!